Guardians of Ga'Hoole: The Journey

-The four owls form a band and fly away in search of the Great Ga'Hoole Tree, where legend says the great knight-owls live who are dedicated to doing good deeds and eventually find it.
-Soon after the band arrives at the tree, they begin their training as guardians and soon are proficient in their selected chaws, or classes.
+The four owls fly in search of the Great Ga'Hoole Tree, where legend says an order of knightly warrior owls live, eventually finding it.
+They are welcomed and begin training as Guardians in selected classes called chaws.
 They also meet other owls, such as Otulissa, a spotted owl, Primrose, a northern pygmy owl, Martin, a northern saw-whet owl, and learn many secrets such as colliering, navigation, search and rescue and weather navigation.
 Ezylryb, the old whiskered screech owl weather chaw ryb, or teacher, becomes good friends with Soren.

-After a long period of time passes, hundreds of owlets are found abandoned in the middle of an uninhabited forest, all of them "babbling of the purity of Tyto".
-Among these downed owlets, later called "The Great Downing", is Eglantine, Soren's lost sister.
-When she and the others regain full consciousness, they have no memory of what had happened, where they were from and why they were in the literal middle of nowhere.
-At the end of the book, Soren, along with his friends and his chaw, help fight a mysterious forest fire.
-After they put it out, it is revealed that Ezylryb was kidnapped.
+One day, the Guardians discover "The Great Downing" when hundreds of owlets are found abandoned in the middle of an uninhabited forest, all of them "babbling of the purity of Tyto".
+Among them is Eglantine, Soren's lost sister.
+When the owlets regain consciousness, they have no memory of what had happened.
+Soon after, Soren and the guardians have to fight a mysterious forest fire: once it is under control, they discover that Ezylryb has been kidnapped.